matrix-org/matrix-spec-proposals/proposals/2836-threading.md

 POST /_matrix/client/r0/event_relationships
 {
     "event_id": "$abc123",         // the anchor point for the search, must be in a room you are allowed to see (normal history visibility checks apply)
+    "room_id": "!foo:localhost"    // Optional.
+A hint to the server which is used if the event ID is not found.
+The room ID can be used to work out which servers may have the event.
     "max_depth": 4,                // if negative unbounded, default: 3.
     "max_breadth": 10,             // if negative unbounded, default: 10.
     "limit": 100,                  // the maximum number of events to return, server can override this, default: 100.